 Extensions

-Enhance your Frontrow platform with custom extensions and third-party integrations.
+Enhance your Frontro platform with custom extensions and third-party integrations.
 Build powerful add-ons that extend functionality, integrate with external services, and create unique experiences for your community.

 Overview

-Frontrow's extension system allows developers and creators to extend the platform's core functionality with custom features, integrations, and user experiences.
-Whether you want to add new content types, integrate with external APIs, or create custom analytics dashboards, extensions provide the flexibility to tailor Frontrow to your specific needs.
+Frontro's extension system allows developers and creators to extend the platform's core functionality with custom features, integrations, and user experiences.
+Whether you want to add new content types, integrate with external APIs, or create custom analytics dashboards, extensions provide the flexibility to tailor Frontro to your specific needs.

 What Extensions Can Do